equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 <br>

-We would also need to instanciate it in our dash app and pass it the instance of the flask server
+We would also need to instantiate it in our dash app and pass it the instance of the flask server

 ```python
 from tile_server import tile_server